openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The composite ML-KEM-768 + X25519 (algorithm ID 35) MUST be used only with v4 or v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.

-The composite ML-KEM-1024 + X448 (algorithm ID 36) MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document
+The composite ML-KEM-1024 + X448 (algorithm ID 36) MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.

 The algorithm-specific public key is this series of values: